Organization-ready apps

 2. Configure a bot user.
 Your app's bot user represents the main way your users will interact with the app.

-Head to your app config, scroll to the OAuth & Permissions sidebar, and add the necessary OAuth scopes.
+Head to your app settings, scroll to the OAuth & Permissions sidebar, and add the necessary OAuth scopes.

 The rest of app creation is the same as any other app.
 Follow the getting started guide if you'd like a more in-depth walkthrough.